Tom Platt

 Platt started his career with York City, progressing through the club's youth system before signing a professional contract in June 2012.
 He had loan spells with Hucknall Town, Harrogate Town and FC Halifax Town before making his first-team debut with York in March 2013.
 He rejoined Harrogate on loan in August 2015 and signed for the club permanently in March 2016.
 Platt was released by Harrogate after the 2016–17 season.
+He then spent two seasons with Alfreton Town and four with Boston United before joining Darlington in 2023.

 Career

 York City

 Born in Pontefract, West Yorkshire, Platt attended Easingwold School and played for Easingwold Town before joining the York City youth system in 2004.
 He joined Northern Premier League Division One South club Hucknall Town on loan in October 2011, making his only appearance as a substitute against Stamford before returning to York in November.
 Later in the 2011–12 season, Platt signed for Harrogate Town of the Conference North on loan on 6 March 2012, scoring on his debut later that day with Harrogate's first goal in a 6–2 home win over Corby Town.
 He finished the loan with two goals in 10 appearances.
 Following the end of the season he was named York's Youth Team Player of the Year, having captained the under-18 team during the season.

 Platt signed a one-year professional contract with York in June 2012, following their promotion to League Two via the Conference Premier play-offs, with manager Gary Mills saying "I have high hopes for him.
 He's done superbly well.
 I think he's got a bright future."
 He rejoined Harrogate on a three-month loan on 27 September 2012, making his second debut for the club two days later in a 2–2 draw at Worcester City.
 He played in five FA Cup matches for Harrogate, including their matches against Conference Premier team Hyde in the fourth qualifying round and League Two team Torquay United in the first round.
 He scored in the second round against Hastings United in a 1–1 draw, and scored a 90th-minute equaliser in the replay, although Harrogate lost 5–4 in a penalty shoot-out after a 1–1 extra-time draw.
 He scored eight goals in 11 appearances before returning to York in December 2012.